Internet-Draft Mission Authority Server August 2026

 }

 The join proves that the credential belongs to the same subject and client the Mission names.
-It does not prove the credential was derived under the Mission; no MAS-mode mechanism can, because the AS issues tokens with no knowledge of Missions (Section 11, Section 13.1).
-A deployment MAY move the join's verification from each PDP to the MAS with the Mission Join Assertion (Section 10); that upgrade strengthens who verifies the join, not what the join can prove.
+It does not prove the credential was derived under the Mission; no MAS-mode mechanism can, because the AS issues tokens with no knowledge of Missions (Section 13, Section 17.1).

 Where the deployment's Authorization Server issues tokens under the client-instance-assertion profile ([I-D.draft-mcguinness-oauth-client-instance-assertion]), the acting credential identifies a concrete runtime instance: the token's act entry carries the instance sub and an instance-specific cnf key.
 The PDP SHOULD include that instance in the join, so the client join binds (subject, client, instance) rather than (subject, client).
 This restores per-instance granularity behind a shared gateway client_id: the validated instance joins, not every workload in the client_id equivalence class.